beatobongco/dibtap/_posts/2023-01-03-morning-routine.md

 Meditation was introduced to me by a mentor and dear friend sometime in 2017.
 It was really hard to get a hang of first since I have a super noisy mind but when I got into a consistent practice it was game-changing.

 I felt more in control of my thoughts and actions and actually noticed a gap forming between what I perceived (e.g. someone doing something to piss me off) and how I reacted (I could stop myself from doing or saying anything rash).
-It made me have a longer fuse and I think I became a tad more patient.
+It made me have a longer fuse and I've become a tad more patient.

 It also really helped with clarity of thought - I felt like I could get out of bad-thought loops and think clearly about problems I was solving, or directionally where I wanted to go in life.